mod7ex/gian-it.sto/Readme.md

 `{ call, data, responce, error, loading, errorMsg, success, reset, ready }`

 ## .
-Always ridrect comes after toast api (in order to cancel in case of edit pages)
+Always redirect comes after toast api (in order to cancel in case of edit pages)

 ## . the properties (resources) of the save proxy from `~/helper/save` are always in snake case